 The reusable water bottle thermos is perfect for trekking, and you should also carry water purification tablets.
 You can use hot water showers for USD 2 to 3 or use wet wipes.

-You must add various individual costs in your budget.
+You must add various individual costs to your budget.
 You might want to go souvenir shopping, for your closed ones or celebrate the successful completion of the trek.
 Thus, allocating a budget for these costs is a must.

 Travel Insurance Cost

-The travel insurance is a must if you consider trekking the high Himalayas.
+Travel insurance is a must if you consider trekking the high Himalayas.
 Generally, the insurance packages only cover up to a height of 4000m.
 Gokyo Lakes trek leads you to above 5000 meters, and

-Thus you need to be careful to get the right insurance package that covers above 5000 meters with the facility of with emergency evacuation.
+Thus you need to be careful to get the right insurance package that covers above 5000 meters with the facility of an emergency evacuation.
 Average travel insurance costs around USD 120 per person.
 The total charge also depends on the duration of the insurance and the company’s policies.

 You can get a visa on arrival at the Tribhuvan International Airport.
 If you like to come prepared, then you can apply for a visa online before arriving in Nepal.

 The Nepal government issues visas for 15, 30, and 90 days with the cost of $15, $40, and $100 respectively.
-You can get the detailed information on the Nepal government’s Department of Immigration has detailed information on their official website.
+You can get detailed information on the Nepal government’s Department of Immigration has detailed information on their official website.

 The TIMS (Trekker’s Information Management System) permits are available from the Nepal Tourism Board Office in Kathmandu.
 Besides that, you need a local area permit which costs USD 20 per person.
-The cost of Sagarmatha National Park entry permit is USD 30 per person, including VAT.
+The cost of a Sagarmatha National Park entry permit is USD 30 per person, including VAT.